Estate Planning: Protect the ones you love

 It is a legal document that adds or changes something in a will.

 This document is essential where some of your possessions are not dictated in the will and you have people that you want to assign to as beneficiaries e.g retirement accounts and insurance plans.

 Letter of Intent

-This is a letter written by you stating what you want done to a certain asset after your death or if you are incapacitate.
+This is a letter written by you stating what you want to be done to a certain asset after your death or if you are incapacitated.
 It may also provide details of the funeral or other special requests.
-This letter is often left to the executor of beneficiary.
+This letter is often left to the executor of the beneficiary.